Cryptolens/cryptolens-java/README.md

 This repository contains examples of how to verify license keys in Java applications.

-This library is still being developed.
-In meantime, please contact us at support@cryptolens.io should you have any questions.
+This library is continuously being improved.
+Please contact us at support@cryptolens.io should you have any questions.

 ## Example
 The following example is similar to what is covered in the [key verification tutorial](https://help.cryptolens.io/examples/key-verification).